Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Quantum droplets

 \section{Quantum droplets}

-The high degree of tunability of the interparticle interactions in ultracold multicomponent mixtures through Feshbach resonances~\citep{chin2010feshbach,kohler2006production} provides access into parameter regimes where intriguing phases of matter exist that are innacessible in conventional condensed matter systems.
-A phase of particular interest is the so-called liquid phase originating from the competition between attractive and repulsive interactions.
+Another intriguing phase of matter is the so-called liquid phase originating from the competition between attractive and repulsive interactions.
 Liquid helium is a prototype example that appears in nature forming self-bound liquid droplets which are dense nanometer-sized strongly interacting clusters of helium atoms~\citep{barranco2006helium,dauxois2006physics}.
 Their underlying binding mechanism indeed stems from the balance between attractive and repulsive forces with the former driving the system to collapse and the latter stabilizing it to a finite size.
-Quantum droplet formation takes place also in bosonic ultracold atomic mixtures experiencing two-body contact interactions, see also Section~\ref{dipolar_droplets} for the formation of relevant structures in dipolar condensates.
-In particular, referring to 3D it generically appears in the regime where the interspecies attraction is larger than the average intraspecies repulsion.
+Quantum droplet formation takes place also in bosonic ultracold atomic mixtures experiencing two-body contact interactions, that are tunable through Feshbach resonances, see also Section~\ref{dipolar_droplets} for the formation of relevant structures in dipolar gases~\cite{bottcher2020new,ferrier2016observation,kadau2016observing}.
+In particular, referring to 3D, droplet nucleation generically appears in the regime where the interspecies attraction is larger than the average intraspecies repulsion.
 Here, according to mean-field theory, the mixture is expected to collapse~\citep{donley2001dynamics,roberts2001controlled} but the involvement of quantum fluctuations compensates this effect providing in turn a crucial component for the stabilization of the system and the subsequent generation of a quantum droplet.
+Therefore, standard mean-field (Gross-Pitaevskii) treatment would not allow the formation of quantum droplets.
 Importantly, the presence of quantum fluctuations yields a minimum of the energy at a non-zero density, which is a necessary condition for the occurrence of a liquid state at zero temperature~\citep{petrov2015quantum,Petrov2016Liquids}.
-To describe this physics, one uses the first beyond mean-field energy correction to the mean-field energy, namely the Lee-Huang-Yang (LHY) term~\citep{huang1957quantum,lee1957many}, which was first introduced to describe hard core repulsive bosons.
+To describe this physics, it is common to use the first beyond mean-field energy correction to the mean-field energy, namely the Lee-Huang-Yang (LHY) term~\citep{huang1957quantum,lee1957many}, which was first introduced to describe hard core repulsive bosons.
+Nevertheless, the relevance of higher-order quantum correlations and few-body effects on these self-bound structures is a highly active research field the state-of-the-art of which will be summarized in this review.